DanielDev1985/G8MKLocalSearch/README.md

 <pre>
   [G8MKLocalSearch localSearchRequest:searchBar.text inRegion:self.map.region completition:^(id result) {
 		//your completition code.
-		//for iOS >= 6, result is a MKLocalSearchResponse Object;
+		//for iOS >= 6.1, result is a MKLocalSearchResponse Object;
-		//for iOS &lt; 5, result is a JSON (NSDictionary) from Google.
+		//for iOS &lt;= 5, result is a JSON (NSDictionary) from Google.
 		NSLog(@"%@", result);
 	}];
 </pre>